jgfund/UND/534Heteroskedasticy/readme.md

  4. Edit the 534-Heteroskedasticity.ipynb file to change file locations
  5. Execute

 To recreate lesson in Python with Oracle file
- 1.Load Anaconda with the desired versions of R and Python (optional) https://repo.anaconda.com/archive/
+ 1. Load Anaconda with the desired versions of R and Python (optional) https://repo.anaconda.com/archive/
  2. Put .csv files in desired location
  3. Run SQL in 534-HethomePriceCreateTables.txt to create tables in your Oracle database (db password is in file)
  4. Edit the Load_homepricev1.txt for file locations and save as a .ctl file